-Pruitt Stands By Suits Against Agency He’s Been Chosen to Lead
+Pruitt Stands By Criticism of Agency He’s Been Chosen to Lead

 WASHINGTON (CN) – Senate Democrats subjected Donald Trump’s choice to head the Environmental Protection Agency to withering questioning on Wednesday as Republicans sought to make the most of what little record he has of trying to protect the environment.

-Oklahoma Attorney General Scott Pruitt arrived for his confirmation hearing before the Senate Energy and Public Works Committee being something close to poster boy for Trump’s selection of nominees to head agencies they’ve roundly criticized — or worse — in the past.
+Oklahoma Attorney General Scott Pruitt arrived for his confirmation hearing before the Senate Energy and Public Works Committee being something close to a poster boy for Trump’s selection of nominees to head agencies they’ve roundly criticized — or worse — in the past.

 Shortly after Pruitt took office in Oklahoma in 2011, he disbanded the unit responsible for protecting the state’s natural resources, and reassigned his staff to file more than a dozen lawsuits challenging EPA regulations.

-Pruitt also joined a multistate lawsuit opposing the Obama administration’s plan to limit planet-warming carbon emissions from coal-fired power plants, and he recently sued the EPA over its recent expansion of water bodies regulated under the Clean Water Act.
+Pruitt also joined a multi-state lawsuit opposing the Obama administration’s plan to limit planet-warming carbon emissions from coal-fired power plants, and he recently sued the EPA over its recent expansion of water bodies regulated under the Clean Water Act.

 Pruitt didn’t back away from those actions Wednesday, and instead sought to portray them as necessary to protect his state and its industries from federal overreach.